-The CapTech RF Sensors Technologies (RADAR) deals with Radar and Electronic Warfare (EW) systems applying RF, magnetic and electronic technologies.
+The CapTech RF Sensors Technologies (RADAR) deals with Radar and Electronic Warfare (EW) systems applying radio frequency (RF), magnetic and electronic technologies.
 It includes the related subjects of signal processing, propagation and signature control and reduction.
-Governmental representatives, through a dialogue with research and industry experts, meet in order to generate collaborative RF Sensors projects from a system level perspective.
+Governmental representatives, through a dialogue with research and industry experts, meet in order to generate collaborative projects from a RF system level perspective.
 It also supports pMS in preparing wider programmes and common initiatives.

 The technologies and techniques covered by CapTech Radar include:

-- RF systems and sub-systems for radar, EW (ESM, ECM) and multi-function
+- RF systems and sub-systems for Radar and Electronic Warfare (EW)

-- RF systems (MFRFS), which can support combinations of radar, EW and communications functions.
+- Multi-function RF Systems (MFRFS), which can support combinations of Radar, EW and datalink functions

-- Applications include airborne, spaceborne and naval surveillance EW includes electronic support measures (ESM), electronic counter measures (ECM) and RF Directed Energy Weapons (DEW-RF)
+- EW includes electronic support measures (ESM), electronic countermeasures (ECM) and electronic protection measures (EPM)

-- Signal processing – scope, includes, but not limited to
+Signal processing includes, but is not limited to

 - Algorithms for detection and tracking of challenging targets in clutter and jamming environments